xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

     * main mechanism classes (stereochemical, frozen accident, coevolutionary, mixed),
     * low-tension and high-tension worlds,
     * and roles of error robustness, cost feasibility, and accessibility.

   * Counterfactual worlds are described in terms of observable tension patterns without invoking hidden TU generative rules.

 ### 9.2 Next measurable step toward E2

-To advance Q072 from E1 to E2, at least one of the following should be implemented:
+To advance Q072 from E1 to E2, at least one of the following should be implemented inside a concrete encoding `E`:

 1. A concrete numerical study that:

    * instantiates `Library_random` and `Library_chem_constrained` under clearly stated constraints,
-   * computes `Tension_Code` for the standard code and for all library members,
+   * computes `Tension_Code` for the standard code and for all library members using a fixed choice of `D`, `F`, and `W`,
-   * and publishes the resulting distributions and ranks as open data.
+   * and publishes the resulting distributions and ranks as open data with full configuration records.

 2. A simulation of code-space dynamics that: